josdem/hugo/content/techtalk/spring/spring_boot_rest_client.md

 }
 ```

+After calling `restClient.get()` in our `RestClientImpl` we get an [HttpResponseDecortator](javadox.com/org.codehaus.groovy.modules.http-builder/http-builder/0.6/groovyx/net/http/HttpResponseDecorator.html) with headers, response status, body, etc. So we can call `getData()` to get body response as a Map.
+In that way we can use Spring unmarshalling to convert that map to a beverage object.

-In order to consume our service we will get the bean from the Spring application context so we can call `getBeverage()` method.
+In order to consume that service we will get the bean from the Spring application context so we can call `getBeverage()` method.

 ```groovy
 package com.jos.dem.rest.client